kimvanwyk/md410_2021_conv_website/content/venue/_index.md

 ---
-title: "2020 Lions MD410 Convention Venue"
+title: "Lions MD410 2020 Convention Venue"
 draft: false
 ---

-The 2020 Lions MD410 Convention will be held at the [Riverside Hotel](https://theriversidehotel.co.za/), nestled on the mouth of the Umgeni River in Durban North.
+The Lions MD410 2020 Convention will be held at the [Riverside Hotel](https://theriversidehotel.co.za/), nestled on the mouth of the Umgeni River in Durban North.
 The hotel is located 20 minutes from the King Shaka airport and is easily reached via major highways.

-# Location
+## Location

 The hotel is located at 10 Kenneth Kaunda Road, Durban North.
 Kenneth Kaunda Road may be in your GPS as Northway.